grame-cncm/faustcourse/session2/Lesson 2.md

 But there is an important difference between comparing numbers and signals.
 If we compare two numbers the result is either true or false.

-But what happen when we compare two signals that evolves in time ?
+But what happens when we compare two signals that evolve in time ?
-The result is no more simply true or false, but will evolves in time according to the instantaneous values of the two signals we compare.
+The result is no more simply true or false, but will evolve in time according to the instantaneous values of the two signals we compare.
 In other words the result of comparing two signals is also a signal.
 The value of this signal is 1 when the result is true and 0 otherwise.